rotki/rotki/docs/api.rst

 Introduction
 *************

-When the Rotki backend runs it exposes an HTTP Rest API that is accessed by either the electron front-end or a web browser.
+When the rotki backend runs it exposes an HTTP Rest API that is accessed by either the electron front-end or a web browser.
 The endpoints accept and return JSON encoded objects.
 All queries have the following prefix: ``/api/<version>/`` where ``version`` is the current version.
 The current version at the moment is ``1``.

 Request parameters